CharmanderTheDev/QRTsReallyTiny/README.txt

 example 4:
 @"hello_world.txt"{"goodbye world"} \creates a new file named "hello_world.txt", containing the phrase "goodbye world"\

-!PLEASE NOTE that returned values for file writing, function calling, etc. can be discarded by assigning them to a void literal, with #_(VALUE).
-This is useful for loops, as nothing can return values within them.!
+!PLEASE NOTE! that returned values for file writing, function calling, etc. can be discarded by assigning them to a void literal, with #_(VALUE).
+This is useful for loops, as nothing can return values within them.

 OTHER OPERATIONS:
 this section will be structured as follows: a category will be named, with a list of operators.